Interested in a career in accounting? Start your search here and get your accounting degree today.

 Obtaining an accounting degree is an excellent start to a prosperous career in the business field.
-Because accounting is considered to be the language of all business, it is a valuable skill for anyone wishing to work in the field.
+Because accounting is considered to be the “language of all business,” it is a valuable skillset for anyone wishing to work in the business field.
 A degree in accounting can offer many possibilities in today’s job market, and it can lead to jobs in a variety of different industries.
-People who graduate from accounting programs might get jobs in consulting or financial firms, tax departments, or manufacturing companies.
-Besides having many industries to choose from, people with a degree in accounting are also in high demand, as all businesses—public, private, and non-profit—have a need for accountants to evaluate how they are doing financially.
+People who graduate from accounting programs might find jobs in consulting or financial firms, tax departments, or manufacturing companies.
+In addition to the fact that they have many industries to choose from, people with a degree in accounting are also in high demand, as all businesses—public, private, and non-profit—have a need for accountants to evaluate how they are doing financially.
 An accounting degree can also be a springboard for becoming a Certified Public Accountant (CPA).
-According to the Bureau of Labor Statistics, accounting can be a lucrative career as well, with accountants earning a median annual salary of $63,550 in 2012.1 The job outlook for accountants is also positive, with a 13% growth rate expected through 2022.1
+According to the Bureau of Labor Statistics, accounting can be a lucrative career as well, with accountants earning a median annual salary of $67,190 in 2015.1 The job outlook for accountants is also positive, with an 11% growth rate expected through 2024, which is higher than the average growth rate for all jobs at 6%.1

 What kind of people choose to major in accounting?

 The field of accounting typically attracts people who have strong math skills and who find it satisfying to balance budgets or to make numbers work.
+They are driven by facts and might prefer questions with a right or wrong answer to more subjective topics.
 Potential accounting majors should be highly organized, detail-oriented, and driven, and enjoy helping businesses and individuals thrive and grow.
 They should have sharp analytical and problem-solving skills, so that they can suggest ways for businesses to improve and run more efficiently.
 People who pursue a degree in accounting should also possess excellent communication skills, enabling them to listen to and understand clients or managers and discuss their findings clearly with a variety of audiences.

-The field of accounting includes several different specialties, and schools offer programs that focus on each of those special areas of accounting.
+The field of accounting includes several different specialties, and schools offer programs focusing on each of those special areas of accounting.
 Choosing the right degree program for you involves understanding your goals and conducting research on the options available.
-There are dozens of types of accounting degree programs ranging from general accounting to very specialized.
-For example, a bachelor’s of business administration with a concentration in accounting will provide a broad overview of accounting principles while a master’s of accounting with a tax specialization will concentrate primarily on the area of taxation.
+There are dozens of types of accounting degrees ranging from general accounting to very specialized areas.
+For example, a bachelor’s of business administration with a concentration in accounting will provide a broad overview of accounting principles while a master’s in accounting with a tax specialization will concentrate primarily on the area of taxation.
 Types of accounting degree programs include: